memo78-24/MeMo_Bot_Pro_iOS/replit.md

 This project was originally configured for iOS development using the Briefcase/Toga framework but has been adapted for Replit's Linux environment with both web interface and CLI functionality.
 The core functionality (Binance integration and Telegram bot) remains the same.

 ## Recent Changes
-- **November 11, 2025 (Latest)**: Added automatic notification system
+- **November 11, 2025 (Latest)**: Upgraded to real-time price-change alerts
-  - Implemented APScheduler for background notifications every 2 hours
+  - Replaced time-based notifications with continuous price monitoring
+  - Sends alerts immediately when prices change by 1% or more (up or down)
+  - Monitors top 10 cryptocurrencies every 30 seconds
+  - 5-minute cooldown per symbol per user to prevent spam
+  - Dual language support (EN/AR) for price alerts
   - Added admin panel controls to toggle notifications and send on-demand
   - Users can subscribe/unsubscribe via settings menu
-  - Dual language support for notification messages
 - **November 11, 2025**: Converted from iOS Toga app to web + console-based Python application
   - Created complete source structure under `src/memo_bot_pro/`
   - Implemented Binance client with mock mode for testing